ProwlEngine/Prowl.Surface/README.md

 # Sample Application

-There is a sample application in `samples/Demo`.
+There is a sample application in the `Demo` folder.

 This sample shows how to perform various operations such as: